 What is it?
-Oxford’s world-famous museum of art and archeology.
+Oxford’s world-famous museum of art and archaeology.

 Why go?
-The Ashmolean Museum is your go-to place for seeing big name art exhibitions that change throughout the year.
-It’s also your go-to place if you’re a fan of remarkable artifacts from cultures across the globe.
+The Ashmolean Museum is your go-to place for seeing big-name art exhibitions that change throughout the year.
+It’s also worth a visit if you’re a fan of remarkable artefacts from cultures across the globe.
 Like a smaller version of the British Museum, the Ashmolean is stuffed to the rafters with everything from King Alfred’s jewellery to a small camel used to ward off evil.
 Free entry.

 What is it?
-Unmissable museum of archaeology and ethnography containing over half a million objects.
+Unmissable museum of archaeology and ethnography containing more than half a million objects.

 Why go?
 Ask anyone for advice on what to see in Oxford and there’s a good chance they’ll tell you to go to the Pitt Rivers Museum.
 People LOVE this place.
 Japanese masks, Tahitian mourning clothes, Inuit parkas, African pottery, Hawaiian feather cloaks… the list goes on.
 You won’t regret a visit.
 Free entry.